 - Cables and wiring equipment

-When you purchase insurance, it is important to select a sum insured value that takes into consideration the cost inflation throughout the duration of the policy period.
-Because it is difficult to assess inflation trends, many commercial buildings are insured on a ‘day one’ basis.
-This entails assessing reinstatement costs and declaring a value for the building at the time the insurance policy takes effect (‘day one’ of the policy).
+It is difficult to assess inflation trends and as such, many commercial buildings are insured on a ‘day one’ basis.
+'Day one basis' entails assessing reinstatement costs and declaring a value for the building at the time that the insurance policy takes effect (‘day one’ of the policy).
 An agreed percentage is then added to the declared value to cover inflation costs.
 Typically, 15 to 30 per cent is enough to cover inflation during the period of insurance and period of reinstatement.

-Loss of Rent When you are leasing a building or building space to a business or company, you could lose your rental income if your tenant must relocate after a covered peril.
+When you are leasing a building or building space to a business or company, rental income could be lost if your tenant relocates after a covered peril.
 Check your commercial property insurance policy to see if it covers loss of rent.
 If not, you can purchase it as an extension.
 Keep in mind that this will not cover instances where your tenant refuses to pay rent owed.

 If you employ administrative or maintenance staff, you are likely required by law to carry employers liability insurance.
-This insurance protects you against claims due to employment-related injuries or illnesses, including compensation and costs for accidental bodily injury to anyone you employ, including temporary staff and volunteers.
+This insurance protects you against claims due to employment-related injuries or illnesses.
+Cover includes compensation and costs for accidental bodily injury to anyone that you employ (including temporary staff and volunteers).

 Legal expenses insurance provides cover for legal costs that result from incidents on your property.
 Covered legal costs may include property protection, repossession, tenant default, legal defence, contract disputes, debt recovery, tax protection and bodily injury.

 One of the most important aspects of owning a property is making sure that you have purchased enough cover to be adequately protected.
-At Inspire Insurance Services we understand that determining your property’s value is critical, so we’re here to help.
+At Inspire Insurance Services we understand that determining your property’s value is critical, so our friendly and specialist team is here to help.

 Contact us at 02476 99 89 24 to learn more about our insurance and loss control solutions to protect your property.